alexmahesh/Crime_GER/README.md

 - Crime Type (choosing between selected crime types that are relevant for Juveniles),
 - Age Group (choosing between defined age groups that are relevant for german laws),
 - Gender (differentiating between female and male).

+Interacting with the _Federal State_ dropdown will have no effect, because this is reserved for the States-Tab.
 <br>

 __Map on Germany-Tab__